stechstudio/laravel-storage-connect/docs/events.md

 ### `ConnectionEnabled`

-Fired when... oh you know what I think you have the hang of this by now.
+Fired when...oh, you know what, I think you have the hang of this by now.

 ## Uploads

 ### `UploadSucceeded`

 Fired when we believe to have successfully uploaded a file to a cloud storage account.
-Note that in some cases, for instance when uploading a URL with Dropbox, this is not a guarantee since the upload is done async on Dropbox's end.
+Note that in some cases, for instance when uploading a URL with Dropbox, this is not a guarantee since the upload is done asynchronously on Dropbox's end.

 ### `UploadRetrying`

-There are a lot of reasons why an upload might fail and be worth retrying.
-Rate limiting, `5XX` errors, etc. By default the queued upload job will retry a max of five times.
+There are a lot of reasons why an upload might fail and be worth retrying (rate limiting, `5XX` errors, etc).
+By default, the queued upload job will retry a max of five times.

 ### `UploadFailed`